 Despite the organizers taking all reasonable precautions unavoidable accidents can happen.
 In respect of these you are present at your own risk.

-￭ Stand on the track
+￭ Stand on the outside of a corner!!

 ￭ Stand below the level of the track